Laakeri/Triangulator/README.md

 For Bayesian networks the .bif, .dsc and .net formats are supported.

 ### Additional notes
-To use glpk as a LP solver you need to edit the `src/Makefile`.
+To use GLPK as the LP solver you need to edit `src/Makefile`.

+The output formats for hypergraphs and Bayesian networks are likely not very useful.
+Feel free to open an issue if there is an output format that would be useful for your project.